csandmann/SandBox/README.md

 Note that up to now, you will need to have a premium subscription, since the Spotify API is not available for free accounts.

 ## Setup Instuction on the Raspberry Pi
 This section describes how the SandBox can be set up on a Raspberry Pi Zero running Raspbebian Lite.
-Note that the Pi-Model and the OS are mostly interchangable.

 ### Prerequisites
 You will need to buy/setup